 I imagined, I was very much like this girl!

 On my tenth birthday I was finally allowed to discard the nasty roll.
 It made me feel really grown- up.
-Best of all was, that I never again had to wear this terrible roll!
+It was bliss that never again I had to wear this terrible roll!

-Edith had a ‘Poesy-Album’.
+Eva Todtenhausen had a ‘Poesy-Album’.
 I thought it was a great idea to get family and friends to write a little verse in such a book and possibly add a photo as well.
-Mrs T found out that I would very much like to have a ‘Poesy-Album’.
+Mrs Tostenhausen found out that I would very much like to have a ‘Poesy-Album’.
 She said: ‘I believe I still have a spare album amongst my things in Berlin.
 I’ll ask my mother to look for it.
 When she finds it, I’ll give it to you.’

 I look at that page which he seems to have written the way it came into his head.
 One word is crossed out, another word misses several letters.
 I wonder, whether he made mistakes because it is a first draft or whether he was upset about something when he wrote it . . . .